sebwylleman/student-directory-makers-academy/README.md

 ## Description

-Manage the list of students who are enrolled at Villains Academy using the student directory script
+Manage the list of students who are enrolled at Villains Academy using the student directory script.

 ## Usage